-Continued triangulation of complaints, claims and incidents

-The teams to address complaints in a timely manner and the offer of a debrief/face to face meeting with all complainants

-To ensure more robust oversight and action following complaints from patients through the new governance structure
+Focus for the next period Continued triangulation of complaints, claims and incidents The teams to address complaints in a timely manner and the offer of a debrief/face to face meeting with all complainants To ensure more robust oversight and action following complaints from patients through the new governance structure Risks & Resources required To scope for complaints training for the team Patient and Staff experience Where do we want to be?
 To improve communication regarding escalating concerns whilst patients are admitted/within the hospital, to resolve concerns timely.

-Consider:

-- Social media posts

-- · Internal comms and posters

-- Information available on the internet
+To see a reduction in the number of complaints received improved experiences for our families Consider: A more proactive approach to patient concerns at the til Social media posts Internal comms and posters Information available on the internet Raised awareness to patients regarding the PALS comp Proactive 'Conversation with the community' following in response to the CQC S31 to build confidence and know ed due to time of admission npliments process improvement in owledge